-Occasionally we take the children on field trips to the Utah Museum of Fine Arts, the Marriott Library, or on a walk around campus to see the gardens, fountains, etc. We do not use public or private transportation for field trips; we visit locations that are within walking distance of BioKids.
-We always let families know about these trips ahead of time via email and/or monthly newsletters.
+Information will be provided to families about field trips ahead of time via email and/or class postings.
 We will ask families to give written permission prior to each specified trip.
-When we do go away from BioKids, we take a cell phone, emergency phone numbers, a first aid kit and children wear BioKids identifiers with program contact information (not child info, just program info).
-Parents are always welcome to join us and the help would be gladly welcomed.
+Without permission, the child would not be allowed to participate and the family would need to make alternative arrangements.
+When we do venture away from BioKids, we take a cell phone, emergency phone numbers, a first aid kit and all children wear BioKids tshirts (not child info, just program info).
+Parents are always welcome to join us and the help would be gladly welcomed!